SharjeelSIqbal/shadow-deck/README.md

 1. User can create multiple decks
 2. User can view card details
 3. User can search by card type (Spell, Trap, Monster, Fusion, etc...)

+## System Requirements
+1. A system that can run Google Chrome and VSCode

+## Getting started
+1. Create an HTML, JavaScript, and CSS file and start coding.